esno/matthiashauber.de/content/whoami.md

 the fact that I learned so much about software packaging/lifecycle and debugging system internals.

-Since I am hired as a linux system architect I profit a lot from my taken experience which I gathered within different opensource communities.
+Since I am hired as an embedded software developer I profit a lot from my taken experience which I gathered within different opensource communities.
 And that's why I want to share some snippets of my knowledge and push back as much code as possible.